HeroCTF/HeroCTF_v4/Prog/pixel_poney/README.md

 Prog

 ### Description
-I'm not in a mood of writing riddle as an explanation for this challenge, so I'm gonna be straight with you.
-Those numbers in the input file represent pixel, and the image you seek has a width of 3500 pixels.
+I'm not in a mood of writing riddles as an explanation for this challenge, so I'm gonna be straight with you.
+Those numbers in the input file represent pixels, and the image you seek has a width of 3500 pixels.
 See ya

 Format : **Hero{flag}**<br>
 Author : **Log_s**